Learnware-LAMDA/Beimingwu/docs/content/en/common-questions.md

 ### Q1: How does the Beimingwu system protect user data privacy?

 A1: In the Beimingwu system, the uploading, searching, and deployment of learnwares do not require users to upload local data.
-The statistical specifications are generated locally by the user and do not expose original data, ensuring data privacy.
+The statistical specifications are generated locally by the user using open-source API and do not compromise the raw data's security.

 ### Q2: How does the Beimingwu system ensure the safety of deploying learnware?

-A2: We make every effort to verify the safety of each learnware and provide tools for deploying learnware within a docker container.
+A2: We make every effort to verify the safety of each learnware and provide interfaces for deploying learnware within a docker container.

 ### Q3: What types of data does the Beimingwu system support for learnware?